pydio/pydio-sync-java/README.md

-# AjaXplorer In Sync
+# Pydio Java Sync

-This application is a Java-based desktop tool that will allow you to seemlessly synchronize the content of a local folder to a remote AjaXplorer repository.
-See http://ajaxplorer.info/ for more info about the core project.
+This application is a Java-based desktop tool that will allow you to seemlessly synchronize the content of a local folder to a remote Pydio repository.
+See http://pyd.io/ for more info about the core project.
 You can configure many synchronization tasks between various repositories of various ajaxplorer instances, to be synced to different folders on your computer.

 Network latency is reduced by using librsync on both end.
 Thus you MUST install the php_rsync extension on your server, along with the meta.filehasher plugin (see below).
 On the client computer, you must install a Java Runtime Environnment 1.6 or higher.

 Please be aware that the application is not yet considered totally stable, thus you should really backup your data on a regular basis in case something went wrong!
 But still try to use it on a "real-life" set of data to have a good overview of how the client handles with high volumes of data and frequently changing.

-## Server requirements : AjaXplorer v4.2.0+ & PHP rsync extension
+## Server requirements : AjaXplorer v4.2.0+ & PHP rsync extension / Pydio 5.X

 To get a low bandwith consumption, you should enable the use of the rsync algorithm on the server.
 This is done by installating the *PECL Rsync extension* (http://pecl.php.net/package/rsync), that interfaces PHP with the librsync functions (namely rdiff and all its declinaisons).
 See below for further instructions for Debian 6, CentOS 5 and CentOS 6.
 Please report if you could successfully compile it on other distributions.